Contact lenses for astigmatism: Toric, gas permeable and hybrid

 It generally takes more expertise for an eye doctor to fit a patient for toric contacts than it does for regular lenses.
 For this reason, a toric lens fitting may cost more than a regular contact lens fitting.

-Since torics are more complex in design, the cost of replacing them will be higher than most regular contacts.
+Torics are more complex in design, so the cost of replacing them is higher than most regular contacts.
 The exact price will depend on the lens design, lens material and where you buy them.

 SEE RELATED: What are Biofinity toric contact lenses?